ACC for foliated log canonical thresholds: Foliations of rank two on threefolds

-\begin{claim} The Cartier index of $E_1^\nu$ at any point on $C_i$ with $n_i\geq 2$ is bounded above by a constant $M$ depending only on $I$. \end{claim} \begin{pf} To simplify the notation in the proof of this Claim, we use $C_1$ to denote any curve $C_i$ with $n_i\geq 2$.
-By Proposition~\ref{fol_adjunct}, $C_1$ is a log canonical center for the foliated dlt pair $(\sG,\Gamma)$.
+\item In this step, we show the Cartier index of $K_{E_1^\nu}$ at any point on $C_i$ with $n_i\geq 2$ is bounded above by a constant $M$ depending only on $I$.

+To show this, we use $C_1$ to denote any curve $C_i$ with $n_i\geq 2$ to simplify the notation in the proof.
+By Proposition~\ref{fol_adjunct}, $C_1$ is a log canonical centre for the foliated dlt pair $(\sG,\Gamma)$.
 Then $(\sG,\Gamma)$ is foliated log smooth at the generic point of $C_1$ by \cite[Lemma 3.8]{cascini2021mmp}.
 Thus, there are two separatrices passing through $C_1$: one is $E_1$, which is the weak separatrix by \cite[Corollary 3.20]{cascini2021mmp}, and the other is denoted as $S$, which is the strong separatrix.

 Now, by adjunction, we put $(K_\sG+\Gamma)\vert_{S^\nu} = K_{S^\nu}+\Delta$.
 By \cite[Corollary 3.20]{cascini2021mmp}, we have